What are collaborative arrangements?

 Doctors are advised to set and agree their own fees for this work.

-However, basic health information provided by GPs for community care purposes does not attract a fee.
-Any community care work that goes beyond the provision of basic health data, does.
+However, basic factual health information provided by GPs for community care purposes does not attract a fee.
+Any community care work that goes beyond the provision of basic health data, such as explanation, opinion, or prognosis, does.

 Collaborative arrangement funding